The Ratbag Encyclopedia

 Escape of the Fenian Prisoners [wikipedia commons] Oops!

 This time the attorney general explained in great detail how the evidence raised could not excuse a murder and called further witnesses attesting to Kenneth Brown’s sanity.
 The defence likewise upped the ante.
 They called the aged mother of Kenneth and Maitland to the stand.
 The palpable embarrassment leaps off the page of the court transcripts as she testified that madness ran in her family and that her own mother allegedly tried to kill someone.
 Expert witness after expert witness was called to confirm this assertion, even Maitland Brown himself took the stand.
 In 1876 the Supreme Court occupied a barn-like structure on the same site as the building that replaced it at the beginning of the 20th century.
 It was formerly the government commissariat for Perth, but where the sacks of corn or gunpowder were once stacked, as many members of the public who could cram the galleries were there to watch their justice system in action.
 It may be that an increasing number of them did not like what they heard.
 Maitland Brown, even on the witness stand, was consistent in his guileless honesty (or gobsmacking hubris, if you prefer).
 He (in rather more words than less) attributed his brother’s mental decline to the fact that he had made a match with someone of significantly lower class than himself.
-The weekly newspapers covered both trials in minute (to the point of being libelous) detail.
+The weekly newspapers covered both trials in minute (to the point of being libellous) detail.
 That was the contention of the defence who attempted to bring writs of contempt of court against a couple of them.
 The judge dismissed this action.

 The judge called for a third jury to sit in a trial that would start the same day the old one closed.
 The defence challenged the remaining dozen men in the juror’s-book and when it was over only ten had passed muster — too few for a trial.
 It seemed that it was all over for another month.
 The attorney-general made a suggestion.
 The Judge concurred.
-The doors of the courthouse were shut not to allow any of the gallery visitors to escape and officers of the court also headed outside to sweep the nearby docks.
-The judge was was Sir Archibald Burt, also the chief justice of the Supreme Court.
+The doors of the courthouse were shut, so as not to allow any of the gallery visitors to escape, and officers of the court also headed outside to sweep the nearby docks.
+The judge was Sir Archibald Burt, chief justice of the Supreme Court.
 He may have been a fellow member of the Weld club, drinking along side Maitland Brown and any number of the jurors called to date, but he was also a lawyer, and one thing no member of that profession can ever tolerate is having the piss taken of their office.
 An ancient ritual called a tales was called.

 Telling tales